-In order to prepare for a career in Massage Therapy, students are expected to maintain high
+In order to prepare for a career in Massage Therapy, students are expected to maintain high standards of personal hygiene and cleanliness, both in the classroom and when working with clients.

 Students should utilize good judgment in determining their dress and appearance.
 Neatness and cleanliness are absolutely necessary at all times.
 Clothing must be clean and in good repair.
 The students' nails must be clean and trimmed short (no nail polish), and all hair that is shoulder length or longer must be pulled back off the shoulders.
 No perfume or cologne is permitted while at school.